isabellaa-coding/Hospital-Readmission-SQL-Analysis/README.md

 └── screenshots/                         # query results / ERD, referenced inline below
 ```

-> If your repo doesn't yet have `data/` and `outputs/` folders, this is a good next step — it separates source data from generated results and signals a clean, reproducible workflow to anyone reviewing the repo.

 ## Analysis & Key Findings

 ### 1. Data Exploration